RadekJablonka/Flask-URL-Shortener/README.md

 # Flask URL Shortener

-Flask URL shortener is a project forked from https://github.com/ashutoshkrris/Flask-URL-Shortener/ and adjustment for the recruitment purposeses.
+Flask URL shortener is a project forked from https://github.com/ashutoshkrris/Flask-URL-Shortener/ and adjusted for the recruitment purposeses.

 Project is platform independent, but works currently in Azure.